2023 Most Popular Linguistics & Literature Bachelor's Degree Schools in California

 Read full report on Linguistics & Comparative Literature at University of California - San Diego

 University of California - Davis did quite well in this year’s ranking of the most popular places for linguistics and comparative literature students to get a bachelor’s degree.
 It came in at #6 on the list.
-Located in the small suburb of Davis, UC Davis is a public college with a very large student population.
+Located in the suburb of Davis, UC Davis is a public school with a fairly large student population.

 Of the 52 students majoring in comparative literature at UC Davis, 35% are male and 65% are female.